PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 - [StatLect - Digital textbook on probability and statistics.](https://www.statlect.com/) - Comprehensive online textbook covering probability and statistics concepts.
 - [Python modules and IPython Notebooks, for the book "Introduction to Statistics With Python."](https://github.com/thomas-haslwanter/statsintro_python) - Code and notebooks accompanying the book on statistics with Python.
 - [stanford.edu - Probabilities and Statistics.](https://stanford.edu/~shervine/teaching/cs-229/refresher-probabilities-statistics) - Refresher course on probabilities and statistics from Stanford University.
-- [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) - An introduction to Bayesian methods + probabilistic programming with a computation/understanding-first, mathematics-second point of view.
+- [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) - Resource for learning Bayesian methods in Python.

 [⬆ back to top](#contents)

 ---

 <a id="ab-testing"></a>

 ## 🧪 A/B Testing

 A collection of resources focused on A/B testing.

 - [Useful articles on the topics of AB testing and statistics.](https://github.com/zhitkovk/awesome_ab_testing) - A collection of articles focused on AB testing and statistical methods.
 - [dynamicyield - A/B Testing & Optimization Course.](https://www.dynamicyield.com/course/testing-and-optimization/) - An online course covering A/B testing and optimization techniques.
 - [Evan's Awesome A/B Tools](https://www.evanmiller.org/ab-testing/) - A/B test calculators.

 [⬆ back to top](#contents)

 ---

 <a id="machine-learning"></a>

 ## 🤖 Machine Learning

 A collection of resources to help you learn and apply machine learning concepts and techniques.

 - [100 Days of ML Coding](https://github.com/Avik-Jain/100-Days-Of-ML-Code) - A comprehensive coding challenge to learn machine learning over 100 days.
 - [Microsoft - ML-For-Beginners](https://github.com/microsoft/ML-For-Beginners) - A beginner-friendly introduction to machine learning concepts and practices.
 - [Learn how to design, develop, deploy and iterate on production-grade ML applications.](https://github.com/GokuMohandas/Made-With-ML) - Resource for building and deploying machine learning applications.